luizamarnet/deep_clustering/README.md

 For each dataset three steps will be carried out.
 * The images will be flattened and clusterized using k-means;
 * Each image will be inserted into the encoder derived from the autoendores of the other project.
 And the output of the encoder will be clustered using k-means. <br/>
-* A clustering layer is placed on the top of the encoder model and the new model is trained as a self supervised model.
-This is the deep clusterinig model developed. <br/>
+* A clustering layer will be placed on the top of the encoder model and the new model will be trained as a self supervised model.
+This is the deep clusterinig model that we want to train. <br/>

 As the autoencoder model was trained with 5-folds cross-validation, the 5 models will be used here.
 This way, the clusterization using the putpout of the encoder will be done 5 times and 5 deep clustering models will be traied.
 Model over, the training part of each clusterization will be caried out with the respective subsets used in the traing of each autoendor during the cross-validation, and the same subset of images will be used as test dataset.
 Hence, the tests realized and the comparison between the models are fair.